Luc Courchesne: Work

 In 1994, he exhibited his work in a solo show at the Museum of Modern Art in New York titled Project 47: Luc Courchesne. and has had numerous later solo and group shows, both nationally and internationally.
 In 2022, Luc Courchesne - Observateur du monde, an exhibition, was shown at the Carrefour des Arts, Université de Montréal.
 He is represented by gallery Pierre-François Ouellette art contemporain in Montreal.

 He has been awarded several artist-in-residence positions internationally.
 Since 1996, he has been a member of the Society for Arts and Technology in Montreal.
 He was Chairman of the Board of Directors from 1996 to 2005, then Vice-Chairman from 2005 to 2008.

 Collections

-Courchesne's work is included in the permanent collection of the National Gallery of Canada, Musée national des beaux-arts du Québecand elsewhere as well as in many institutions internationally such as the Zentrum für Kunst und Medientechnologie (ZKM) in Karlsruhe.
+Courchesne's work is included in the permanent collection of the National Gallery of Canada, Musée national des beaux-arts du Québec and elsewhere as well as in many institutions internationally such as the Zentrum für Kunst und Medientechnologie (ZKM) in Karlsruhe.